kvenkatamanasa/Payment-Failure-Recovery-Agent/README.md

 * Password
 * Confirm Password

-The project uses Django's built-in authentication system.
+The project uses Django's authentication system for user registration and authentication.

 ---

 ## 2. User Login

-Registered users can log in using their credentials.
+Registered users can log in using their username and password.

 After successful authentication, the user is redirected to the dashboard.